oksanakrokha/power-bi-dashboards-/retail-sales/README.md

 ---
 ## Files in This Repository

-👉 **[Сlick here to open the interactive dashboard `Sales_Dashboard.pbix`](https://app.powerbi.com/view?r=eyJrIjoiNTZlMjc2NzEtNmUwYS00ZGQyLWI3NzYtYmE4ZWFmYmVlOTE3IiwidCI6ImU3MWY3MGE4LTkzMTAtNGZkNi04MzA5LTY1M2NhZDU2ZTJkNiJ9&pageName=d9888bfb9075ec439060)** *(The report opens directly in your browser, is fully interactive, and requires no Power BI licenses or sign-ins).*
+👉 **[Сlick here to open the interactive dashboard](https://app.powerbi.com/view?r=eyJrIjoiNTZlMjc2NzEtNmUwYS00ZGQyLWI3NzYtYmE4ZWFmYmVlOTE3IiwidCI6ImU3MWY3MGE4LTkzMTAtNGZkNi04MzA5LTY1M2NhZDU2ZTJkNiJ9&pageName=d9888bfb9075ec439060)** *(The report opens directly in your browser, is fully interactive, and requires no Power BI licenses or sign-ins).*

 📸 **Screenshots of all dashboard pages**